Trauma, Relationships & Emotional Recovery

 When Silence Is Safer Than Co-Parenting (A Guide to Parallel Parenting)

 When co-parenting creates more harm than safety, distance can be protective.
-This article explains parallel parenting, a low-contact approach for high-conflict or abusive dynamics, and offers trauma-informed guidance to help you protect your children and regain stability.
+This article explores parallel parenting, a low-contact approach often used in high-conflict or abusive situations and how it can help create greater stability for children and parents.

 Your Abusive Ex Is Dating Again.
 Should You Say Something?